How to Start Farming: An Introductory Course for the Farm Curious

 • Have grown food in gardens and want to learn about farming on a larger scale

-• Come from farming backgrounds outside of Canada and want to learn about growing food in northern climates
+• Come from farming backgrounds outside of Canada and want to learn about growing food in Canadian climates

 • Are interested in working outdoors with their hands in the soil